DJRamosA/AC-PLT/README.md

 ## Usages

 ### Suggestion
 The jupyter notebook file [AC_PLT.ipynb](/src/AC_PLT.ipynb) has the main code and the corresponding instructions.
-To use this model the dataset needs to be in a csv file with the three following columns: `concept`, `feature`, and `codification` (please keep the order of the columns, but the names of the head columns are not important).
+To use this model the dataset needs to be in a CSV file with the three following columns: `concept`, `feature`, and `codification` (please keep the order of the columns, but the names of the head columns are not important).

-In the *Important Variables* section, there are the main variables for the model, modify depending on your necessities, those are:
+In the Important Variables section, there are the main variables for the model, modify depending on your necessities, those are:
 - `pathTrainData`: The file for the training dataset.
 - `pathData`: The path of the data to apply the AC_PLT.
 - `pathEmbedding`: The path of the embedding, previously downloaded.